 Now, I have a question.
 We actually have a friend here who is from the far north from Nubia, so this question – and Daowd mentioned him.
 Daowd also used a title when he talked about me.
 He called me kandaka.
 Do you want to explain what a kandaka is?
 Come on, Daowd.

-He was from Kush from Nubia and he wasn’t the official of some Queen named Candice.
-Her title was kandaka, so translations of the Bible have made it sound as if she was ‘Queen Candice’, so now you will know, and one of the things that I do in my life, one of my goals in life, is to let people know it wasn’t Ethiopia, it was Sudan.
+He was from Kush from Nubia and he was not the official of some Queen named Candice.
+Her title was kandaka, so translations of the Bible have made it sound as if she was ‘Queen Candice’, so now you will know, and one of the things that I do in my life, one of my goals in life, is to let people know it was not Ethiopia, it was Sudan.
 So that was where that kingdom was and when the official went back to Nubia, it was not long after that that a Christian kingdom was established in Nubia.

 And then finally, for Bishop Andudu we have to have a question about the Nuba Mountains.
 Can you tell us – since we have a sister here from South Sudan – what kind of role did the Nuba play in helping South Sudan to get its independence?